Andrew-1r/movie_ratings/notes.md

+# TODO
+- sort out how often i go through all the title cards

 # What have I learned from the project so far
 - How to use javascript directly in browser using chrome dev tools to query web pages.